KonAnTur/m-note/README.md

 ## Starting
 ### Backend
 First you need to make a virtual environment and install the necessary Python libraries there.

+You need to create a database and configure it in settings.py
 ```
 python -m venv venv
 venv\Script\activate